 How do counselling sessions work at the moment?

 Until recently I was able to offer face to face sessions at my Loughborough office, whilst seeing my Nottingham-based clients remotely until the Nottingham Counselling Service building reopens.
-Now, due to Charnwood being moved to Tier 2 and the second lockdown I am offering face to face clients who haven't worked with me on-line before, a short, free trial of meeting on-line or by phone to help them transition to on-line working or to discuss how to proceed.
+Now, due to the lockdown I'm seeing all my clients remotely.

-Some clients have actually found the switch to counselling on-line or by phone more convenient as it removes the need to plan for travel, and have continued their counselling this way as they relocate for study, work or family reasons.
-I'm happy to discuss the possibility of working this way with you.
+Some clients have actually found the switch to counselling on-line or by phone more convenient as it removes the need to plan for travel, so they have continued their counselling this way as they relocate for study, work or family reasons.

 Is it just talking and listening?